 - Crash analysis with reverse debugging on Linux

 - Crash analysis with reverse debugging on Windows

 Students should be prepared to tackle challenging and diverse subject matter and be comfortable writing functions in C/C++ and python to complete exercises involving completing plugins for the discussed platforms.
 Attendees should have basic experience with debugging native x86/x64 memory corruption vulnerabilities on Linux or Windows.

 Students should have the latest VMware Player, Workstation, or Fusion working on their machine

 Richard Johnson is a computer security specialist with a focus on software vulnerability analysis.
-Currently Research Lead for the Talos Security Intelligence and Research Group at Cisco Systems, Inc., Richard offers over 15 years of expertise and leadership in the software security industry.
-Current responsibilities include research and development of advanced fuzzing and crash analysis technologies facilitating the automation of the vulnerability triage and discovery process.
-Richard has presented annually at top-tier industry conferences worldwide for over a decade and is a invited speaker at several leading events.
-Richard was also co-founder of the Uninformed Journal and is on the committee for the USENIX Workshop on Offensive Technologies.
+Currently the Director of Security Research for Oracle Cloud Infrastructure and owner of Fuzzing IO, a research and development company offering professional training services.
+Prior to Oracle, he lead the security research efforts for the Talos Security Intelligence and Research Group at Cisco Systems, Inc., Richard offers over 15 years of professional expertise and leadership in the information security industry.
+Current responsibilities include defining and executing on a proactive offensive security research strategy for a world leading cloud infrastructure and development team at Oracle.
+This work encompasses all parts of the cloud stack including hardware validation on third party components; zeroday research on hypervisors, kernels, and thirdparty code; and deep dives on the proprietary services offered to end users.
+Previous endeavors focused on the research and development of advanced fuzzing and crash analysis technologies facilitating the automation of the vulnerability triage and discovery process.
+Richard has delivered training and presented annually at toptier industry conferences worldwide for over a decade and is an invited speaker and trainer at several leading events.
+Richard was also cofounder of the Uninformed Journal and is on the committee for the USENIX Workshop on Offensive Technologies.

 Click here to register.